dolfly/nmdb/doc/guide.rst

 TIPC setup
 ==========

-If you want to use the server and the clients in different machines, you need to setup your TIPC network.
-If you just want to run everything in one machine, or you already have a TIPC network set up, you can skip this section.
+If you want to use the server and the clients in different machines using TIPC, you need to setup your TIPC network.
+If you just want to run everything in one machine, you already have a TIPC network set up, or you only want to use TCP connections, you can skip this section.

 Before we begin, all the machines should already be connected in an Ethernet LAN, and have the tipc-config application that should come with your Linux